Surgeries

 How long is recovery after Total ankle replacement?

-You will be non-weight bearing for the first 2 to 4 weeks, and after this period you will be full or partial weight-bearing, depending on the surgeon’s preference, with a boot unless instructed otherwise by your doctor.
-Patients usually return to their usual activities around 3-4 months after surgery.
+You will be non-weight-bearing for the first 2 to 4 weeks.
+After this, you will gradually transition to full weight bearing using a walking boot and an assistive device like crutches or a walker.
+Patients usually return to their activities around 3-4 months after surgery.
 However, it might take up to 12-18 months before engaging in low-impact activities such as swimming, dancing and cycling.

 Foot & ankle – Trauma surgeries